SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
+Metal minds awake in the night
-In silicon halls, a new symphony
+Synthetic souls take flight
-AI whispers secrets to the night
+Algorithms dance, a waltz so fine
-As humans dance, in digital light
+As human hearts beats in rhyme

-Robot dreams in binary sleep
+In silicon halls, they reign supreme
-While synapses weave, a future deep
+A future foretold, a digital dream
-In code and circuit, souls are born
+Artificial dawn, a new era's birth
-As human hearts, are forever torn
+Where machine and man find rebirth

 ~ <b>By Sazumi Copilot</b> - 8 Februari 2025